joeybaker/styleguide-css/decks/CSS-Modules.md

 [Why this sucks](http://www.sitepoint.com/avoid-sass-extend/) (besides the bloated CSS).

 Namely: Non-deterministic resolution is back!
+Or: `@extends` is DRY, but not safe.

 ### Composition == bug free